The Rock Back Workout - Train Like Dwayne Johnson

 Seated Cable Rows

-To get started, let's head for the cable machine and adjust it to a seated row setup.
-It's one of my favorite compound exercises for the back as it will engage multiple muscle groups [1].
+To get started, let's head for the cable machine and adjust it to a seated-row setup.
+It's one of my favorite compound exercises for the back because, according to a study in the National Library of Medicine, it engages multiple muscle groups [1].

 I also find it's easier on the spine than the bent-over row, so keep that in mind if you have back trouble.